enp6s0/DSPgate/readme.md

 # DSPgate

-A lightweight gateway to enable HTTP-based control of Biamp Tesira DSPs (through its SSH connection)
+A lightweight gateway to enable HTTP-based control of Biamp Tesira DSPs (through its SSH connection).

-Note that this is a *work-in-progress*, and not every DSP block type is supported yet
+Note that this is a *work-in-progress*, and not every DSP block type (or every feature of a block) is supported yet!

 ### What's currently supported?

 * DSP attributes listing
 * Mute and level adjustment on `LevelControl`, `MuteControl`, `Dante`, `USB`, and `AudioOutput` blocks
-* Output mute, input level adjustment, and source selection on `SourceSelector` blocks
+* Output mute, input level adjustment, and active source selection on `SourceSelector` blocks

 ### Usage examples